In this article

 1. Select scoring setting

-Under the "Extras" section in your "Content" tab, you can check or uncheck the box "Faster correct answers get more points" to decide the scoring setting you prefer for your Quiz:
+In the "Content" tab, you can check or uncheck the option "More points for fast correct answers" to decide the scoring setting you prefer for your Quiz:

 For both of the above settings, incorrect or no answers give zero points.